-Color Temperature is a measurement that indicates the extent of yellowish or bluish tint to a white light.
+Color temperature is a measurement that indicates the extent of yellowish or bluish tint to a white light.
 High color temperatures are bluish while low color temperatures are yellowish.
 Of interest is that human vision compensates for these tints, and perceives both high and low color temperature lights as being white.
 It is only when two sources of different color temperatures are side-by-side that they appear different.
 There are, however, other subtle effects of these differences discussed in this article.

 This measurement began in the late 1800s, when William Kelvin experimented with heat and a block of carbon.
-As the he heated the carbon he noticed that it produced an array of colors as the temperature was increased.
+As the carbon heated, he noticed that it produced an array of colors as the temperature was increased.
 The heated carbon block first produced a dim red light and eventually a bright blue-white glow as higher temperatures were achieved.
 He noticed that with lower temperatures, most of the energy was converted to heat.